 In these roles, Conservation Authorities work in collaboration with municipalities and stakeholders to protect people and property from flooding and other natural hazards, and to conserve natural resources.
 Within Brampton, Credit Valley Conservation (CVC) has regulations for the Credit River, Fletcher's Creek, Huttonville Creek, Levi Creek and Mullet Creek watersheds.
-Toronto and Region Conservation Authority (TRCA) has regulations for the West Humber River, Mimico Creek, and Etobicoke Creek watersheds.
+Toronto and Region

-- 5.11.19 The City will support the Conservation Authorities to develop watershed plans and strategies that define the state of the natural and water resource systems and provide management recommendations to ensure the long term health and biodiversity for a self-sustaining natural and water resource systems. - 5.11.20 The regulations and policies of CVC and TRCA will be considered when evaluating planning and development applications. - 5.11.21 The City will consult and cooperate with the Conservation Authorities, the appropriate Provincial Ministry, and other conservation bodies to, among other concerns: - Define the physical limits of valleylands and watercourse corridors, including associated natural hazards of flooding, erosion, meander belt width and slope stability and to plan for their protection, conservation and enhancement; - Establish criteria for the identification, delineation and management of the water resource system and natural heritage features, functions and linkages including natural hazards; - Participate in the preparation and implementation of watershed, subwatershed, and natural heritage and environmental studies; and, - .d Support the development and implementation of projects to protect, conserve, restore and enhance the natural heritage system, its functions and linkages as appropriate
+- 5.11.19 The City will support the Conservation Authorities to develop watershed plans and strategies that define the state of the natural and water resource systems and provide management recommendations to ensure the long term health and biodiversity for a self-sustaining natural and water resource systems. - 5.11.20 The regulations and policies of CVC and TRCA will be considered when evaluating planning and development applications. - 5.11.21 The City will consult and cooperate with the Conservation Authorities, the appropriate Provincial Ministry, and other conservation bodies to, among other concerns: - Define the physical limits of valleylands and watercourse corridors, including associated natural hazards of flooding, erosion, meander belt width and slope stability and to plan for their protection, conservation and enhancement; - Establish criteria for the identification, delineation and management of the water resource system and natural heritage features, functions and linkages including natural hazards; - .c Participate in the preparation and implementation of watershed, subwatershed, and natural heritage and environmental studies; and, - .d Support the development and implementation of projects to protect, conserve, restore and enhance the natural heritage system, its functions and linkages as appropriate